This is actually very unlike a man page. It assumes that you know very little about

 Since this isn’t a statistic, it gets its own heading.

-field displays the current Transmit
+The txqueuelen field displays the current Transmit

 Queue Length.